vincentracine/pocketjs/README.md

 | Type              | `age:{ $type: "number" }`         | True if the key data type equals specified data type  |

 ### Accessing nested keys
-Just like in MongoDB, you will be able to access nested object properties and array indexes using a string.
+Just like MongoDB, you are able to access nested object properties and array indexes using a string.
 Array indexes can be accessed by simply putting the index as demonstrated in the example below.

 ```js